craftingcity/RollHighOrDie/Character Rules/Ability Scores.md

 Wisdom is a representation of a character's mental survival functions, such as detecting danger or falsehoods.

 # Charisma
-Charisma is a representation of a character's outward emotional state and
+Charisma is a representation of a character's chosen outward emotional state and hierarchic position.